Ryanalyst/Ryanalyst/README.md

 Hello there dear reader, my name is Ryan Waldrop, and I am an aspiring Data analyst!
-I currently reside in MS and am self-employed.
-I'm a Courtesy Officer for my apartment complex and a Remotask tasker.
-For my first position, I'm in my car for the duration of my shift, and I monitor my apartment complex for anything suspicious.
-I notify authorities if needed and also help out residents if they need assistance with anything.
-As for my other position, I train various AI models by reviewing their answers to prompts and explain ways they can improve/compare them with other models when there is more than one involved with a prompt.

-- My interests are sort of all over the place as of late, but to keep it short, I enjoy gaming, tennis, as well as learning new and exciting topics ^_^
+I currently reside in Mississippi and am self-employed at the moment.
+My interests are sort of all over the place as of late, but to keep it short, I enjoy gaming, tennis, as well as learning new and exciting topics, hence my obsession with data analytics especially haha.
+There's just so much to learn and I'm eager to do just that.

 - I’m currently in the beginning stages of Data analytics.
 I have been self-studying SQL first as I feel it is one of the most important tools to have as a data analyst.
 - As of me writing this, I have an intermediate level understanding of SQL I feel, perhaps slightly higher.
 I still have a ways to go before with it, but I'm confident in my